How to Choose a Live Vocal Microphone

 Condensers are far more sensitive than dynamics and will pick up a wider frequency range and more detail of an audio source.
 This can be great if you’re wanting to capture nuance in a voice, and this is exactly why they’re very commonly used in studio situations, however you may end up picking up feedback from other audio sources.

-Polar Patterns and their Applications
+Polar Patterns And Their Applications

 The best microphones for vocalists will feature a cardioid polar pattern in some form, which is far more directional and predominantly picks up sound from one direction.